Airflow 101: Building Your First Workflow¶

 ) inherited

-the second task we override the retries
+.
+This approach simplifies our code.
+In the second task, we even override the retries

 .